|

 The short and most logical answer should be "Yes"!
 Especially if the unopened case is sealed with the original band from the Chateau/Domaine and/or official Negociants and came directly from the estate via the most ideal door-to-door logistic/shipping solutions (moderate outside temperatures, spring or autumn seasons, temperature controlled, refrigerated truck and/or reefer container, etc.).

-Including, but not limited to, provenance, conditions and time of travel, storage conditions, external weather conditions and temperatures between the place of origin and the final destination, all these factors may decrease the case value of a sealed OWC.
+These factors may include, but are not limited to, provenance, conditions and time of travel, storage conditions, external weather conditions, temperatures and humidity differences between the place of origin and the final destination, mistakes, bad decisions, etc.

 So, the correct answer is "It depends" based on all the factors and conditions cited above, which I will now try to further detail and develop in this post.